TimeSpot: Benchmarking Geo-Temporal Understanding in Vision-Language Models in Real-World Settings: Current Limitations and Future Research Directions

 \textbf{Data diversity and augmentation.} Climate- and altitude-aware augmentations, photometric normalization for extreme lighting regimes, and balanced sampling across seasons and latitudes are critical to improving robustness.
 In particular, autumn and high-latitude winter scenes require targeted data curation to address current blind spots.

 \textbf{Beyond fine-tuning: architectural and training innovations.} While SFT improves baseline performance, our results indicate that deeper progress will require architectural changes and training paradigms that explicitly model time as part of world representation.
-Promising directions include hybrid perception–physics models, modular temporal reasoning components, and multi-task training that couples spatial perception with temporal prediction.
+Promising directions include hybrid perception--physics models, modular temporal reasoning components, and multi-task training that couples spatial perception with temporal prediction.
+Our cross-task interference findings also motivate RL-based approaches such as GRPO-style training \citep{chen2025sftrl}, which can support more flexible, task-aware reasoning strategies than SFT by operating on outcome-level rewards rather than enforcing shared intermediate representations.
+Multi-task SFT with explicit task routing or gradient-isolated adapters \citep{schulzebuschoff2025finetuning,binz2025foundation} is another promising direction.

 Overall, \textsc{TimeSpot} reveals that geo-temporal reasoning failures are systematic rather than incidental.
 Addressing them will require moving beyond static scene recognition toward models that explicitly reason about the physical processes governing how the world changes over space and time.